unicef/publicgoods-toolkit/introduction.md

 prevent people from sharing software, copyleft requires that permission to share attach to at least some of what you build.
 Copyleft restricts your ability to make non-open source software from open source ingredients.
+It also means that companies using the copyleft software would have to find revenue streams outside of controlling access to the source code.
+This isn’t inherently a bad thing!
+There are plenty of revenue opportunities aside from such rent-based control, and there are good reasons to use copyleft licensing to change incentive structures and investments downstream.
 This is a bargain designed to nurture a commons of shared software-- when you distribute software that is built on code from the commons, sometimes that newly made software must join the commons too.

 We tend to describe copyleft as "weak" if a license only attaches copyleft requirements to changes you make to the specific code bearing